 Indian diplomat Devyani Khobragade will be leaving the U.S. on Thursday after being granted diplomatic immunity, despite being indicted on two charges.

 On the condition of anonymity, two U.S. officials said that she had not yet left after being indicted, reports CNN.
 The consul general’s arrest in December angered India as she was strip-searched and arrested on charges of making false statements on a housekeeper’s visa application and fraud.

 India had demanded that Khobragade been given an apology and the charges dropped.
 Her father, Uttam, spoke out saying, “The charges against her are atrocious and the treatment meted out to her inhuman.”

-Khobragade was initially arrested after she was accused of paying her former housekeeper lower than the U.S. minimum wage, but claimed she was paying the housekeeper $4,500 a month.
+Khobragade was initially arrested after she was accused of paying her former housekeeper lower than the U.S. minimum wage, but claimed she was paying her $4,500 a month.
 India directed most of their fury at the strip-search and being placed in a cell with others.